Integrative Cancer Care • London

 Safety profile

-• Medication + supplement list (interaction screening)
+• Medication + supplement review (interaction screening)

 • Allergies and previous reactions